bxdoan/bxdoan/README.md

 <div align="center">

-> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.
+> The two most important days in your life are the day you are born and the day you find out why.

-> — Junichirou Kagami —
+> — Mark Twain —

 </div>